 45 credits, to include:

-25 must be in courses numbered 500 or above; including at least one course each in English language or linguistics, rhetoric and/or composition, literary criticism or critical theory, and literature; three courses must have a stated orientation on teaching English; and 5 credits of MAT essay.
+25 in courses numbered 500 or above; including at least one course each in English language or linguistics, rhetoric and/or composition, literary criticism or critical theory, and literature; three courses must have a stated orientation on teaching English; and 5 credits of MAT essay.
 In addition to the 45 credits, a student with no regular or formal teaching experience is required to complete at least 6 credits of ENGL 601 (Internship); 15 credits may be taken outside the department in courses related to the teaching of English, subject to approval.

 Master of Arts for Teachers (of English to Speakers of Other Languages)

 Bachelor of Arts degree, Graduate Record Examination general test, statement of purpose, three letters of recommendation.
 Students without training in linguistic method and theory must take LING 400 as a prerequisite for other 400-level linguistics courses.

 45-54 credits, to include: